 In Order to increase the heat transfer area, fins are also attached periphery of tubes.
-These heat exchangers are generally designed, inspected and tested as per EN-ISO 13706.
+These heat exchangers are generally designed, inspected, and tested as per EN-ISO 13706.

-Types of Air cooled Heat exchanger:
+Types of Air Cooled Heat Exchangers / Air Cooler Types

 - Natural Draft (Used only for applications like transformer Oil Cooling)

-Different type of Construction Air cooled Heat exchanger:
+Different Types of Construction Air-cooled Heat Exchangers

 - Single Pass Cooler